The German killer nurse who took himself for God

 He failed to make a strong impression, but colleagues and superiors remember him as "nice" during the few years he spent at the clinic.

-The image jars with what would become an alleged frenzy of killing in the years between 2000 and 2005 when he deliberately caused heart failure in several dozen patients before trying to save them, in most cases without success.
+The image jars with what would become a frenzy of killing in the years between 2000 and 2005 when he deliberately caused heart failure in several dozen patients before trying to save them, in most cases without success.

 He asked two female trainee nurses he was trying to impress to watch him during one such rescue attempt, according to depositions.